TIP 657: Make "-profile strict" the default in Tcl 9.0

 Abstract

 This TIP proposes to make "-profile strict" the default.
-This was previously (but with a different approach) proposed in TIP #601, but the implementation didn't match the TIP text.
 This TIP is intended as replacement for TIP #601, but builds on top of TIP #656 ("A revised proposal for encodings")

 Rationale